Data Quality Matters: Suicide Intention Detection on Social Media Posts Using RoBERTa-CNN: Discussion

-This paper uses the RoBERTa-CNN model to do SID because of its effectiveness in language tasks.
-The results in Section~\ref{sec:4.4} show its good performance on text data.
-To be specific, the attention mechanism helps RoBERTa be more constructive in capturing contextual information.
+This paper uses RoBERTa-CNN to conduct SID because of its effectiveness in language tasks.
+The results in Section~\ref{sec:4.4} show its power on text data.
+The RoBERTa model with its attention mechanism is powerful in capturing contextual information.
 CNN reduces the limitation of the RoBERTa model by capturing the local features with its Conv layer and identifies insight linguistic patterns in a sentence~\cite{wang2020short}.
-Thus, the CNN head enhances the RoBERTa-CNN's robustness and accuracy.
+Thus, the CNN head enhances the robustness and accuracy of RoBERTa-CNN.

-Our integration structure leverages the strength of both RoBERTa and CNN for SID, which enables RoBERTa-CNN to surpass the results of CNN-BiLSTM and XGBoost~\cite{AldhyaniandAlsubari(2022)} on SDD dataset.
+Moreover, the data cleaning removes the noise from the original SDD dataset and improves the data quality, substantially contributing to RoBERTa-CNN’s solid performance.

-Simultaneously, the RoBERTa-CNN also has limitations.
-Due to its complexity, the RoBERTa-CNN requires huge computational costs as the Max\_Len increases.
-To address this issue, we will research dimension deduction~\cite{roostaiyan2022toward}.
-The simple structure of the CNN head drives us to find more power classifiers such as XnODR/XnIDR~\cite{sun2023xnodr} and Multi-channel classifier~\cite{sun2024mc} too.
-Finally, there is very few GPT-related research on SID, which motivates us to use the GPT model to do contrastive experiments on the SID task.
+Nevertheless, RoBERTa-CNN has some limitations.
+Due to its complexity, RoBERTa-CNN requires huge computational costs as the Max\_Len increases.
+Light-weight RoBERTa may solve the problem.
+The simple structure of the CNN head drives us to find more power classifiers such as XnODR/XnIDR~\cite{sun2023xnodr} and Multi-channel classifier~\cite{sun2024mc}.
+Finally, there is very little ChatGPT-related research on SID now, which motivates us to use the ChatGPT model to do contrastive experiments on the SID task.